Appearance

 Loops

 Some work is iterative by nature.
 Three rounds of research, each refining the last.
 A list of items, each handled the same way.
 A back-and-forth refinement that stops when the output is good enough.
-A loop node handles all three patterns.
+A loop step handles all three patterns.

 Until a condition is met